rastersoft/autovala/README.md

       the icon size and use it to copy it to the right place (only if it's a .png file; it it's a .svg will copy to "scalable").
 Also, by default, the category will be "apps", unless it is a .svg with "-symbolic"; in that case will be put in the "status" category.
+Example:

-      Example: "icon: apps finger.svg"
+              icon: apps finger.svg

  * pixmap: followed by a picture filename.
 Will be copied to share/pixmaps